yokai-php/batch-src/docs/docs/bridges/symfony-uid.rst

 Bridge with ``symfony/uid``
 ============================================================

-The UID component provides utilities to work with unique identifiers (UIDs) such as UUIDs and ULIDs.
+| The UID component provides utilities to work with unique identifiers (UIDs) such as UUIDs and ULIDs.
-Please have a look to `Symfony's component documentation <https://symfony.com/doc/current/components/uid.html>`__.
+| Refer to the `official documentation <https://symfony.com/doc/current/components/uid.html>`__ on Symfony's website.

+This bridge provides ways to generate ``JobExecution`` ids.

 Random based UUIDs ``JobExecution`` ids